triplea-game/triplea/docs/contribute.md

 #### _Contributions_

-- Answer lobby user questions.
-Help provide a fun and safe lobby experience for all users.
-Discipline inappropriate user behaviour.
+- Answer lobby user questions
+- Help provide a fun and safe lobby experience for all users
+- Discipline inappropriate user behaviour

 #### _How to become one_

-- Be sponsored by an existing moderator and added by a Developer with merge rights.
+- Be sponsored by an existing moderator and added by a [:hammer: Developer with Merge Rights](#hammer-Developer-with-Merge-Rights).

 ### :bulb: Issue Manager